-As stated in Note 4.3, the Company was a member of consolidated Corporation Tax group 493/12.
-In March 2017, general verification activities were initiated by the State Tax Administration Agency for the consolidated group in the Corporate income tax, covering the years 2013 to 2015.
+As stated in Note 4.3, the Company was a member of Tax Consolidation Group 493/12.
+In March 2017, general verification activities were initiated by the State Tax Administration Agency for the consolidated group in the Corporate Income Tax, covering the years 2013 to 2015.
 Said notification was sent to Enagás S.A. as the parent company of the tax group and at the close of the financial year the proceedings are still ongoing.
+In 2019, these actions were completed without any standardisation of Enagás Financiaciones S.A.U. by the Tax Authorities.

-At year-end 2018, Enagás Financiaciones S.A.U. had financial years 2014 to 2018 open for inspection with respect to applicable taxes.
-The Company's Directors consider that all taxes mentioned have been duly paid so that the resulting potential tax liabilities, if any, would not have a material impact on the accompanying Financial Statements.
+Finally, at 2019 year-end, Enagás Financiaciones, S.A.U. has the years 2015 to 2019 open for tax inspection for the taxes applicable to the company, except for Corporate Income Tax, which is pending review for the years 2016 to 2019.
+The Company's Directors consider that all taxes mentioned have been duly paid so that the resulting potential tax liabilities, if any, would not have a material impact on the accompanying Annual Accounts.